T

 museum

-Explore the former home of the Danish author Karen Blixen, famous for her memoir 'Out of Africa'.
-The museum offers a glimpse into colonial life and the history of coffee farming in Kenya.
-It's set in beautiful grounds, providing a tranquil escape.
+Explore the former home of the renowned Danish author Karen Blixen, famous for her memoir 'Out of Africa'.
+The museum preserves her colonial-era house and offers insights into her life and the history of coffee farming in Kenya.

 4. Evening